The 12 Steps Of Calculating Federal Tax Withholdings

 You're now empowered to figure out tax withholdings on your own.
 You can always take a shortcut and hire a tax professional to calculate federal withholdings for you.
 That costs a lot of money and time.

 There's an even easier solution for calculating federal tax withholdings.
-You can use ThePayStubs pay stub generator, that automatically calculates all withholdings for you.
+You can use ThePayStubs to create your own paystubs.
+That automatically calculates all withholdings for you.
 Try it out now!